LinguistDeveloper/clarive/docs/palette/fieldlets/Timefield.markdown

 <br />
 ### Time format
-* Allows to use a personalize time format.
+* Field allows you to select a specific time

+* By default the value is H:i (Hours in 24h format and minutes).
+Use h to 12h format.